Back to Blog

 Regardless of the topic, the most reliable structure follows this pattern:

-1. Opening (1-2 minutes).
+1. Opening (1–2 minutes).
 State the topic, your angle, and what the audience will take away.
-Do not spend the opening introducing yourself at length - get into the substance quickly.
+Do not spend the opening introducing yourself at length — they already know who you are.
+Get into the substance quickly.

-2. Context / Problem (2-3 minutes).
+2. Context / Problem (2–3 minutes).
 Establish why the topic matters.
 If it is a business challenge, define the problem and its scale.
+If it is a 90-day plan, briefly acknowledge the current situation you would be stepping into.
 This shows you have done your research.

-3. Your Approach / Recommendations (4-6 minutes).
+3. Your Approach / Recommendations (4–6 minutes).
 This is the core of your presentation.
 Be specific.
 Avoid generic advice that any candidate could give.
-Show your reasoning: why this approach, why now, what you would do differently.
+Show your reasoning: why this approach, why now, what you would do differently from the obvious answer.
 Use data where possible.

 4. Outcomes and Metrics (1–2 minutes).
 How would you measure success?
 What would good look like at 30, 60, 90 days, or 6 months?
 Employers want to see that you think in terms of results, not just activity.